Yellow Stone National Park

 Old Faithful and the Upper Geyser Basin

-Old Faithful is the obvious starting point.
-It erupts roughly every 44–125 minutes (the interval varies), reaches heights of 30–55 metres, and lasts about two to five minutes.
-The eruption prediction board at the visitor centre is usually accurate to within about ten minutes.
-It’s genuinely impressive, not overrated.
+Old Faithful erupts every 44-125 minutes (interval varies), reaches 30-55 metres, and lasts 2-5 minutes.
+The eruption prediction board at the visitor centre is usually accurate to within 10 minutes.
+It is genuinely impressive, not overrated, and worth timing your first morning around.

-But Old Faithful is surrounded by the Upper Geyser Basin, which contains more than a quarter of all the world’s geysers within a square mile.
-Morning Glory Pool is a 15-minute walk away and has colours (deep blue fading to green to orange at the edges) that look digitally enhanced but aren’t.
-Castle Geyser, Grand Geyser, and Riverside Geyser are all within the basin and all worth watching if you have the time.
+Old Faithful is surrounded by the Upper Geyser Basin, which contains more than a quarter of all the world’s geysers within about one square mile.
+Morning Glory Pool is 15 minutes’ walk from Old Faithful and has colours (deep blue to turquoise to green to orange at the edges) that look digitally enhanced but are produced by different heat-tolerant bacteria at different temperature gradients.
+Castle Geyser, Grand Geyser, and Riverside Geyser are all within walking distance and all worth watching.

 Grand Prismatic Spring

-The Grand Prismatic Spring in the Midway Geyser Basin is 113 metres across and 50 metres deep — the largest hot spring in the US.
-The colours you see in photographs (deep blue centre, concentric rings of turquoise, green, yellow, orange) are the result of different types of heat-tolerant bacteria living in the progressively cooler water at the edges.
-The overlook trail gives you the aerial view that the photographs use.
-The boardwalk at water level is striking in a different way.
+The Grand Prismatic Spring in the Midway Geyser Basin is 113 metres across and 50 metres deep – the largest hot spring in the United States.
+The aerial view showing concentric rings of colour (the photographs everyone knows) is available from the overlook trail; the boardwalk at water level gives a different, more immediate perspective.

 Lamar Valley